 - Be proud of who you are.
 Keep in mind that you need not change anything about yourself just to get approval from certain persons.

-Raising your self-esteem is an easy thing to do as long as you put your heart into it.
+Raising your self-esteem is a therapizing thing to do as long as you put your heart into it.
 Always remember that you deserve to experience genuine happiness in your life.
 Because according to Alicia H. Clark, Psy.D., “The best progress happens when you apply what you’ve learned outside that setting, in your real life.”
-You can also check BetterHelp today to learn more about this.
+You can also check BetterHelp today to learn more about self-esteem therapy.